Fleishhacker Pool: Decline

 After years of underfunding and poor maintenance, the pool was showing some deterioration when a storm in January 1971 damaged its drainage pipe.
 Usage of the pool had been low, and the repair costs exceeded the City's budget, so the pool was converted to fresh water, resulting in poor water quality; it was closed by the end of 1971.

 In 1999, the San Francisco Zoological Society was granted ownership of the pool house.
 The swimming pool itself was filled with rocks and gravel, with the space now serving as a parking lot for the zoo.
 The pool house stood derelict and occupied by wildlife and homeless people for many years, until it was destroyed by a fire on December 1, 2012.
-The remaining ruins were demolished, and a fragment of the pool house still exists consisting of three ornate entrances.
+The remaining ruins were demolished, but a fragment of the pool house still exists consisting of three ornate entrances.

 The only remaining structure left from the Fleishhacker Pool complex is the Mother’s Building, presently located within the San Francisco Zoo and Gardens.